statichunt/statichunt/content/sponsors/become-a-sponsor.md

 ## Numbers

-- Visitors in May on Statichunt → 3,140
+- Visitors in June on Statichunt → 3,220

-- Page views in May on Statichunt → 20,464
+- Page views in June on Statichunt → 21,141

 - Number of JAMStack Themes → 380+